 During the academic year, WUGAs work closely with EcoReps and the Office of Sustainability to plan sustainable programming and educate first year students about topics like waste sorting, alternative transportation, sustainable food choices, and more.
 Building on the launch of the ResHall Compost Program expansion, the 20/21 academic year will have specific emphasis on promoting and implementing this popular program.

-- Volunteer on first year Move-In Day (August 15 & 16) to assist with waste sorting.
+- Volunteer on first year Move-In Day (times TBC) to assist with waste sorting.

-- Participate in the Sustainability Leadership Retreat (Aug 18-Aug 19, overnight/offsite).
+- Participate in the Sustainability Leadership Retreat (dates TBC, overnight/offsite), subject to COVID conditions.

 - Provide waste sorting coaching for at least 4 meals during Bear Beginnings.